jackyzha0/jackyzha0.github.io/content/posts/the-fools-who-dream.md

 we take our computers and internet for what it is -- why can't we reimagine it too?

+octavia butler: there's nothing new under the sun, but there are new suns — you can believe in the new suns

 > She told me
 > "A bit of madness is key